 Greyhound Australia operates an extensive bus network around Australia, with Noosa a popular stop for many travellers.
 For details on schedules and rates visit greyhound.com.au

-Take the turn-off at Eumundi and follow the signs along the Eumundi-Noosa Road.
+If you are driving to Noosa, take the turn-off at Eumundi and follow the signs along the Eumundi-Noosa Road.
 If you’re arriving from the North, Noosa is around 1 hour south of Gympie.
-Just continue on the Bruce Highway out of Gympie and turn off at Cooroy then follow the signs along the Cooroy Noosa Road until you reach Noosa
+Just continue on the Bruce Highway out of Gympie and turn off at Cooroy then follow the signs along the Cooroy Noosa Road until you reach Noosa.

 If you're travelling to Noosa by road, or driving around Noosa, please see below for the latest road conditions, alerts and closures.

 IN NOOSA: See Noosa Council's website for emergency news and contacts, weather and road conditions in Noosa.

 GETTING TO NOOSA: See qldtraffic.qld.gov.au for the latest road conditions and alerts in Queensland.

 Although there are no toll roads in Noosa or the Sunshine Coast, there are five toll roads in and around Brisbane.
 If you travel on any of them on your way to and from Noosa, you can pay the toll online before you travel or up to 72 hours after travel – there are no toll booths or toll gates and the tolls are automatically calculated as your vehicle passes each toll point.
 Costs vary depending on the road and type of vehicle.
 Failure to pay incurs a fine.